The BioCatNet database system is a repository of sequence, structure and biocatalytic data on protein families to facilitate protein engineering.

 |TTCED||TriTerpene Cyclase Engineering Database||2794||18|

-BioCatNet is maintained by the bioinformatics group at the Institute of Technical Biochemistry at University of Stuttgart, Germany.
+BioCatNet is maintained by the Bioinformatics group at the Department of Technical Biochemistry at University of Stuttgart, Germany.

 We acknowledge your comments to this page.
 Please contact Jürgen Pleiss for contributions or collaborations.

-For technical questions, please use our bug tracking page or contact Patrick Buchholz.
+For technical questions, please use our bug tracking page.